AMERICAN LANDSCAPE series

 Dan Gottlieb was born in New York City and lives in Durham, NC.
-He studied art and biology as an undergraduate, and holds a Master’s in Art Administration.
-He was a cabinetmaker before beginning his long career as a museum designer.
-Since 1990, Dan has directed planning at the North Carolina Museum of Art and guided development of its Museum Park.
+He studied art and biology, and holds a Master’s in Art Administration.
+He was a cabinetmaker before beginning his long career as an exhibition designer and museum planner.
+Since 1990, Dan has directed planning and design at the North Carolina Museum of Art and guided development of its Museum Park.